iamkanishka/Jasmine-Karma_testing/Readme.md

 44. Spying on the prototypes using spyOn method - Jasmine Testing.
 45. Spying on the methods multiply, divide and subtract calculator prototypes - Jasmine Testing.
 46. Call the implementation of the spy function using callThrough - Jasmine Testing.
+47. Call customized functionality for a spy method using callFake - Jasmine Testing.